C3V/3D_Reconstruction/README.md

 Then the .pcd file can be used to open the cloud with Meshlab and obtain a rough surface from points reconstruction.

-Code inspired by the book "Mastering OpenCV with Practical Computer Vision Projects", in particular the work of Roy Shilkrot on chapter 4.
+Structure_from_motion code is based on the book "Mastering OpenCV with Practical Computer Vision Projects", in particular the work of Roy Shilkrot on chapter 4.